 The Information Glut

 But not all shortcuts are created equal.
-Today, three distinct paradigms compete for your attention: traditional text-first summaries (like Blinkist), raw AI-generated audio (like Google's NotebookLM), and curated book conversations (like narrlit).
+Today, three distinct paradigms compete for your attention: traditional text-first summaries (like Blinkist), raw AI-generated audio (like Google's NotebookLM), and curated podcast episodes (like narrlit).

 Which one should you hire to help you build your library of ideas?
 Let's break down the differences.